-The Lawyers' Fund for Client Protection of the State of New York Highlights from the 2006 Annual Report of the Board of Trustees This Report of the Board of Trustees of the Lawyers' Fund for Client Protection focuses on the activities and operations of the Lawyers' Fund for the 2006 calendar year.
-The Lawyers' Fund was established in 1981 in order to maintain the integrity and protect the good name of New York's legal profession by reimbursing law client losses caused by the dishonest conduct of attorneys in our State.
+The Lawyers' Fund for Client Protection

+of the State of New York

+Highlights from the 2007 Annual Report of the Board of Trustees his Report of the Board of Trustees of the Lawyers' Fund for Client Protection focuses on the 2007 calendar year.
+This is the 25th year of operations of the Lawyers' Fund.

+The Lawyers' Fund was established in order to maintain the integrity and protect the good name of New York's legal profession by reimbursing law client losses caused by the dishonest conduct of attorneys in our State.
 The legal profession is the only profession to provide such protection to its clients.

-Over two decades of experience has clearly established that the vast majority of lawyers in New York State are honest and caring for their clients and deserving of their trust.
-The dishonest conduct and resulting client losses reimbursed by the Fund are attributable to substantially less than one-third of one percent of New York's current 229,000 registered lawyers.
+The Trustees' 25-year experience clearly demonstrates that the overwhelming majority of New York's lawyers are honest and caring and deserving of their clients' trust.
+The dishonest conduct and resulting client losses reimbursed by the Fund are attributable to substantially less than one-third of one percent of New York's current 237,000 registered lawyers.

 These few dishonest lawyers can cause substantial harm.
-Since 1982, the Lawyers' Fund has awarded \$123 million to 6,163 eligible law clients.
-In 2006, there were 147 awards granted totaling \$7.1 million.
-The losses in 2006 were caused by 65 now suspended, disbarred or deceased lawyers, 35 of whom appear for the first time in 2006 in the Fund's awards.
+Since 1982, the Lawyers' Fund has awarded \$130.5 million to 6,348 eligible law clients.
+In 2007, there were 185 awards granted totaling \$7.0 million.
+The losses in 2007 were caused by 64 now suspended, disbarred or deceased lawyers, 44 of whom appear for the first time in 2007 in the Fund's awards.

-The Fund ended 2006 with 604 pending claims, up from 515 claims at the end of 2005.
-Of these 604 pending claims, 356, nearly 60 percent, involve one law firm whose attorneys are the subject of ongoing criminal proceedings.
-The Fund's exposure on the 604 pending claims was \$14.8 million.
-At the close of 2006, the Fund had \$7.0 million in revenue in the state treasury.
+The Fund ended 2007 with 566 pending claims, down from 604 claims at the end of 2006.
+Of these 566 pending claims, 373, nearly 66 percent, involve one law firm whose attorneys are the subject of ongoing criminal proceedings.
+The Fund's exposure on the 566 pending claims was \$14.1 million.
+At the close of 2007, the Fund had \$3.5 million in revenue in the state treasury.

 Since 1982, 91 cents out of every \$1 in revenue received by the Fund has been directly applied towards the payment of awards of reimbursement.